 Bluewater is a proven, strong and capable 36’ voyaging steel cutter designed by John Hutton and Bernard Moitessier, professionally built in Hawaii by Tern Marine in 1985.
-Her hull is designed with a raked stem, full keel, large barn door rudder with built-in self-steering trim tab and a semi-hard chine.
-The interior is smartly and functionally designed, finished with Koa wood, Corian counter tops and newly recovered cushions.
+Her hull is designed with a raked stem, modified 3/4 keel, large barn door rudder with built-in self-steering trim tab and a semi-hard chine.
+The interior is smartly and functionally designed, finished with Koa wood, Corian countertops and newly recovered cushions.

 The layout below decks consists of a chain locker forward, followed by a generous vee-berth and ample storage in six lockers, and storage below.
 The port-side of the main salon consists of a dinette/settee.
 Then the galley with a deep sink, fresh and saltwater, foot-pump operated taps, deep cool box and storage, then a gimbaled three-burner stove and oven.
 Aft of the stove is more storage and the quarter berth and access to storage below the cockpit and lazarette.